Michael Sweet

-Michael Harrison Sweet (born July 4, 1963) is a singer and guitarist from Whittier, California; he is the co-founder, songwriter, guitarist and lead singer of the Christian metal band Stryper.
-He's also had a successful solo career, and briefly served as singer and guitarist for Boston from 2007 to 2011.
+Michael Harrison Sweet (born July 4, 1963) is an American musician; he is the co-founder, songwriter, guitarist and lead singer of the metal band Stryper.
+He has also had a successful solo career and served as singer and guitarist for Boston from 2007 to 2011.

 Stryper

 In the early 1980s, Sweet and his brother started a band called Roxx Regime and played in small venues.
 They were a trio for a period of time with Sweet being the only guitar player in the band.
 This band would later become Stryper.
 The band challenged the stereotype of heavy metal being satanic and took Christian rock into mainstream.

 With the band, Sweet was not only the lead vocalist and shared lead guitar duties, but he also wrote most of the music for the band as well as co-producing and arranging the music.
 The band recorded five successful studio albums.
 The band's reputation declined in the 1990s.